sergiocollado/potpourri/notes_on_other_topics/Notes_on_Electrostatics.md

 It happens that the water molecule H <sub>2</sub> Om, is a polar molecule, that means that it has polarities .. the same as a battery. the water molecule overall electrostatic charge is zero, but at one side it has the possitive charge, and at other the negative charge.

+## Why pure (distilled) water is not a good conductor?

+Electrons move in water through the ions H+ and OH-, and in pure water the presence on those ions is very low (the ion H+ has a concentreation of around 10-7 moles per liter (actually this is the pH scale is based)).

+On the other hand: water with some other elements, as Salt (NaCl), the salt ions will be disolved in the water, so the ions Na+ and
+Cl- will be disolved in the water, and electrons can move across them.

 ## Electrostatic applications